 The notion of innocence is mutable, and it receives a frisky deconstruction in Dušan Makavejev’s Innocence Unprotected, a film that to describe is probably to discourage many people from seeing.

 It is not for everyone, as the stock disclaimer about subversive and/or arty movies goes.
-Yet having just experienced Innocence Unprotected—nearly 50 years after its initial release—with a surprisingly robust and diverse audience, I have a hard time imagining many people not laughing along with it, not marveling at its collage-like assemblage, not grasping its visual metaphors, not being swept up in its buoyant spirit.
+Yet having just experienced Innocence Unprotected—nearly 50 years after its initial release—in a theater with a surprisingly robust and diverse audience, I have a hard time imagining many people not laughing along with it, not marveling at its collage-like assemblage, not grasping its visual metaphors, not being swept up in its buoyant spirit.
 And therein is Makavejev’s great artistic trick: Innocence Unprotected is as provocative as it is crowd-pleasing.

 Innocence Unprotected borrows its title and its central story from a 1942 film of the same name, which was Serbia’s first talkie and was produced during the Axis occupation of what was then Yugoslavia.
 The earlier Innocence Unprotected is an amateurish affair on par with an Ed Wood production and concerns the forbidden romance between a strongman/stunt performer (Dragolijub Aleksic, who also wrote, produced and directed the original) and a young woman whose wicked stepmother intends to set her up with a wealthy but cruel older man.